hashicorp/design-system/website/docs/getting-started/for-engineers.md

 ## Browser support

-The code of our styles, components and icons supports the following browsers:
+Our styles, components and icons are supported by the following browsers:

 | Browser        | Version         |
 |----------------|-----------------|